 “He was one of the best goalscorers we’ve ever seen and a top playmaker.
 His knowledge of movement and positioning would be invaluable to young strikers like Rasmus Hojlund.”

 Reflecting on Rooney’s Plymouth exit, Brown noted: “It’s a results business, and unfortunately, they couldn’t find enough wins.
-Wayne will be disappointed, but he’s resilient and ready for new challenges.
+Wayne will be disappointed but is resilient and ready for new challenges.
 He’ll be back.”

 After leaving Plymouth, Rooney expressed gratitude to the club and its supporters.
 “Plymouth Argyle will always hold a special place in my heart,” he said.